 - A central access point to all applications

 - Operational accessibility across all endpoint devices (laptops, smartphones, desktops, wearables, etc.)

 The core goal of the software level is to unify all operational components in a digestible way for as many devices as possible.

-Most businesses have embraced cloud in one form or another.
+Most businesses have embraced the cloud in one form or another.
 But using a handful of SaaS applications to bridge missing operational gaps isn’t full-blown cloud adoption.
-The most comprehensive digital transformation potential lies in this three-tier model, which enables scalable computing power, a lone engineering environment, and visual accessibility across devices.
+The most comprehensive digital transformation potential lies in this three-tier model, which enables scalable computing power, a standalone engineering environment, and visual accessibility across devices.

 “CIOs will implement measures to minimize security risks posed by desktop and laptop computers, by lessening users’ dependence on them as storage device.”